boblemaire/IoTaWatt/Docs/CTbasics.rst

 All of the CTs in single or three-phase systems should be installed identically with respect to load and source.
-This is expecially important when configuring three-phase systems using the Derived Three-phase method.
+This is especially important when configuring three-phase systems using the
+`Derived Three-phase <threePhase.html>`_ method.

 Split-phase systems
 -------------------

 Most of North America and some Asian countries use a split-phase power system with dual voltage, typically 120/240V.
-With this power system, there are to mains with exact opposite phase.
+With this power system, there are two mains with exact opposite phase.
 The voltage between either main and neutral is 120V, while the voltage between the two mains is 240V.
-This provides the advantage of the relative safety of lower 120V in small appliance outlets, while still providing high voltage for workhorse appliances like water-heaters, ranges, and clothes dryers.
+This provides an advantage of the relative safety of lower voltage in small appliance outlets, while still providing high voltage for workhorse appliances like water-heaters, ranges, and clothes dryers.